lewagon/redux-boilerplate/README.md

-# react-boilerplate
+# redux-boilerplate

-Simple react starter with the following config:
+Simple React + Redux starter with the following config:

 - React, ReactDOM
+- Redux, React-Redux
 - Webpack 3
 - Babel with es2015 and react presets
 - Bootstrap (css only, loaded from a cdn in `index.html`)